 - No Meet & Greets.
 These are impossible to rank as each experience is unique.
 Also, I don’t particularly like them.

 - No Live Shows.
 Nighttime shows are almost always better than rides, in my eyes.
 Also, big stage shows are impressive and don’t fit the profile of a typical ride.
 I will include 3D movies though.
 Basically you have to physically ride something or it has to be a show without live acting.
-The stuff in ToonTown houses and stuff that you can climb around on won’t be included here.
+The ToonTown houses and stuff that you can climb around on won’t be included here.
 It would have ranked pretty poorly, if you’re curious.

 - These are all my opinion.
 I can’t account for other people’s memories in these rankings and will try (probably unsuccessfully) to take some of the nostalgia out of my views of these attractions.
 You’ll likely disagree with these rankings.
 Please let me know what you disagree with in the comments.

 Today we continue this series in Disneyland.
 This park has more attractions than any in the U.S. and no shortage of greatness.
 As usual, I’ll add in a sentence or two about each attraction.
 If I happen to leave something off of the list please let me know in the comments.
 I’m not going to include holiday overlays of attractions, even though Disneyland offers some pretty amazing ones.
 Alright, from worst to first, here are the Disneyland attraction rankings!

 36. Gadget’s Go Coaster – Honestly, I kind of like all of these attractions.
 Gadget’s Go Coaster is nothing too exciting, just a roller coaster for young kids in ToonTown.
 This loses points for having a pretty long line even though it’s the shortest ride in Disneyland.